MMTHDs/payload-theme-dark-rabbit/README.md

 ## How to use

-1. Clone or download the theme and add it to your Payload.
+1. Clone or download the theme, then add it to your Payload source directory, typically under a folder named themes.
 2. Adjust your payload.config.ts as follows:

 ```ts